Email:project.dept@pipe-engineering.com

 Project Requirement Technical Specification Corresponding Pipes/Fittings Performance Advantage

-High-pressure water conveyance High tensile strength, fatigue resistance Welded/SMLS pipes, forged fittings Seamless pipes withstand high pressure, forged components offer high strength
+High-pressure water conveyance High tensile strength, fatigue resistance Welded/SMLS pipes, forged fittings Seamless pipes withstand high pressure; forged components offer superior strength

-Adaptation to foundation settlement Deformation resistance, flexibility Ductile iron fittings, BW fittings Flexible joints resist settlement, butt-welded connections provide high reliability
+Adaptation to foundation settlement Deformation resistance, flexibility Ductile iron fittings, BW fittings Flexible joints resist settlement; butt-welded connections ensure reliability

-Corrosion protection Corrosion resistance, long service life Stainless steel SMLS pipes, GARLOCK gaskets Stainless steel resists corrosion, specialty gaskets ensure sealing
+Corrosion protection Corrosion resistance, long service life Stainless steel SMLS pipes, GARLOCK gaskets Stainless steel resists corrosion; specialty gaskets ensure tight sealing

-Installation efficiency Rapid assembly, modularity Welded pipes, BW fittings, ductile iron pipes Welded pipes have tight tolerances, ductile iron allows quick installation
+Installation efficiency Rapid assembly, modularity Welded pipes, BW fittings, ductile iron pipes Tight tolerances enable precision installation; ductile iron allows quick assembly

-System sealing Zero leakage, high reliability Forged flanges, GARLOCK gaskets Forged flanges have dense structure, GARLOCK gaskets withstand pressure and temperature
+System sealing Zero leakage, high reliability Forged flanges, GARLOCK gaskets Forged flanges provide dense structure; gaskets withstand pressure and temperature

 2 Advantages of Welded and Seamless (SMLS) Pipes

-Seamless (SMLS) pipes, on the other hand, are formed by piercing technology that creates a hollow shell from a solid billet without any welding process.
-This results in excellent overall structural continuity without the potential weak point of a weld seam, thus providing higher uniformity and reliability.
-In critical high-pressure areas of the JNHPP, particularly penstocks before turbines, high-pressure bypass systems, and oil pipelines for governor systems, these sections endure severe water hammer effects and sustained high-pressure loads, demanding utmost safety.
-SMLS pipes, with their outstanding pressure resistance and fatigue resistance, are the necessary choice for these crucial areas.
-They effectively prevent potential cracking caused by pressure fluctuations, providing a solid foundation for the power station’s safe and stable operation.
+Seamless (SMLS) pipes, on the other hand, are produced by piercing a solid billet into a hollow shell without welding.
+This process ensures perfect structural continuity without the weak point of a weld seam, delivering exceptional uniformity and reliability.
+In critical high-pressure areas—such as penstocks before turbines, high-pressure bypass systems, and oil pipelines for governor systems—SMLS pipes are essential.
+These areas experience severe water hammer effects and sustained high pressures, demanding maximum safety.
+SMLS pipes’ superior resistance to pressure and fatigue prevents cracking from pressure fluctuations, ensuring long-term operational stability.

-Furthermore, modern manufacturing technologies ensure that both welded and seamless pipes meet strict dimensional tolerance requirements.
-Welded pipes typically feature tighter dimensional tolerances, while the wall thickness uniformity of seamless pipes continues to improve.
-This is crucial for the installation precision and system fluidity of the JNHPP, ensuring optimal alignment during welding or flange connections, reducing installation stress, and thereby enhancing the integrity and reliability of the entire piping system.
+Modern manufacturing technologies ensure that both welded and seamless pipes meet strict dimensional tolerances.
+Welded pipes typically exhibit tighter outer diameter tolerances, while seamless pipes now achieve excellent wall thickness uniformity.
+These qualities improve installation precision and system fluidity, ensuring accurate alignment during welding or flange connections, reducing installation stress, and enhancing overall system integrity.

 3 Advantages of Butt-Weld (BW) Fittings

-Butt-weld fittings form a permanent metallurgical bond with the pipe through groove processing and welding techniques, with connection strength often matching or exceeding that of the pipe material itself.
-This robust connection makes BW fittings particularly suitable for critical pipeline sections in JNHPP that endure high pressure, high thermal stress, or substantial thrust from direction changes, such as bends in high-pressure water conveyance tunnels, turbine inlets, and pipeline connections before and after valve groups.
-Compared to mechanical connection methods (e.g., threaded or flanged connections), butt-welded joints eliminate potential leakage points and the risk of loosening due to vibration, providing extremely high system integrity.
+Butt-weld fittings form a permanent metallurgical bond with pipes through groove preparation and welding.
+The resulting joint strength matches or exceeds that of the pipe material itself, making BW fittings ideal for high-pressure or high-stress sections such as bends in penstocks, turbine inlets, and pipeline connections before and after valve groups.
+Unlike mechanical connections (threaded or flanged), butt-welded joints eliminate potential leakage points and vibration-related loosening, ensuring maximum system integrity.

 4 Advantages of Forged Flanges and Fittings